 Unlike humans, puppy’s do show characteristics early on that can help determine the type of dog they will be when they mature.
 The great thing is I believe all puppies and dogs can be molded as you wish, some will be easier then others.
 As an experienced trainer, I have often seen puppies who showed no dominant behavior take on some of the dominant behavior characteristics as they get older because their owner failed to take the lead in their relationship.

-The Cane Corso can also be a very submissive dog once they get acquainted with the fact that you are the ‘boss’.
+The Cane Corso can also be a submissive dog once they get acquainted with the fact that you are the ‘boss’.
 I have worked with many breeds, and I find the Cane Corso very easy to train, if the owner is willing to lead.
-You must take steps to establish yourself as the leader and you can have a wonderful relationship with your dominant Cane Corso.
+You must take steps to establish yourself as the leader, especially when training a dominant Cane Corso, you can have a wonderful relationship with your dominant Cane Corso.
 Here are a few key points I use when training a dominant Cane Corso.

 Set Rules and Follow Them